- The Washington Times - Thursday, November 6, 2025

 Lawmakers on both sides of the aisle pointed fingers at each other for the reduction in flights.

-“Democrats are flirting with disaster,” said Sen. Ted Cruz, Texas Republican, adding that the Transportation Department “had no choice” but to cancel flights because of the shutdown.
+“Democrats are flirting with disaster,” said Sen. Ted Cruz, Texas Republican.
+He said the Transportation Department “had no choice” but to cancel flights because of the shutdown.

-Some Democrats accused President Trump of pressuring Democrats to end the shutdown at the expense of inconveniencing hundreds of thousands of airline passengers and the economic fallout of the move.
+Some Democrats accused President Trump of pressuring Democrats to end the shutdown at the expense of inconveniencing hundreds of thousands of airline passengers and the resulting economic fallout.

-Rep. Rick Larsen of Washington and the top Democrat on the House Transportation and Infrastructure Committee, said shutting down parts of the national airspace is “a dramatic and unprecedented step that demands more transparency.”
+Rep. Rick Larsen of Washington, the top Democrat on the House Transportation and Infrastructure Committee, said shutting down parts of the national airspace is “a dramatic and unprecedented step that demands more transparency.”

-House Minority Leader Hakeem Jeffries, New York Democrat, said the Trump administration caused the mess in the first place by laying off so many FAA workers ahead of the shutdown.
+House Minority Leader Hakeem Jeffries, New York Democrat, said the Trump administration caused the mess by laying off so many FAA workers ahead of the shutdown.
 He called for a “full and complete briefing” on the impact of the layoffs before the shutdown.

 “The administration has been going after the FAA since the beginning of their time in office,” he said.

-Mr. Duffy pushed back on claims that there were political motivations for reducing air traffic.
+Mr. Duffy rejected claims of political motivations for reducing air traffic.
 “Let me be clear: this isn’t about ‘leverage.’
 It’s about the safety of the flying public,” he wrote on X.

 Jennifer Homendy, chair of the National Transportation Safety Board, said slashing flights was the right call.

-“Pressures are building in the system,” she wrote on social media, adding that Mr. Duffy “can’t just ignore it; he took action to mitigate risk and ensure safety.”
+“Pressures are building in the system,” she wrote on social media.
+Mr. Duffy “can’t just ignore it; he took action to mitigate risk and ensure safety.”

-The major airlines and industry unions responded to the cuts by demanding Congress end the shutdown.
+The major airlines and industry unions responded to the cuts by demanding that Congress end the shutdown.

 Frontier Airlines CEO Barry Biffle told passengers traveling within the next 10 days not to book nonrefundable basic tickets.